Get Screened

 What does screening include?

-The Center’s screening programs uses a pan-ethnic panel that includes ~100 disorders that are more commonly seen in people of Jewish descent and potentially 226 conditions in total.
-Individuals assigned female at birth are tested for 12 X-linked recessive conditions.
+The Center’s screening programs uses a pan-ethnic panel that includes ~100 conditions that are more commonly seen in people of Jewish descent and potentially 267 conditions in total (245 recessive conditions and up to 22 X-linked disorders).
 For more information and a complete list of conditions, click here.

 How does it work?